eldar78/iptables-setup-bash-script/README.md

 just an example

-This firewall may be not secure for your network, but for me its just ok :) use it as you wish
+This iptables rules may be not secure for your network, but for me is just ok :) use it if you wish

     touch /etc/fwrules.sh
     chmod +x /etc/fwrules.sh